Lemon Lime Marmalade

-Lemon lime marmalade is fabulous but it’s difficult to find in stores. Â And when you do it’s generally a little pricey. Â So why not make your own? Â It’s not only cheaper, it’s tastes a lot better too!
+Lemon lime marmalade is fabulous but it’s difficult to find in stores.
+And when you do it’s generally a little pricey.
+So why not make your own?
+It’s not only cheaper, it’s tastes SO MUCH better too!

-The question on your lips may be, “And why would I even want to make lemon lime marmalade?” Â Well, if you’re a citrus nut like me, this is right up your alley. Â It’s like citrus on steroids. Â And because there are so many great ways to use it beyond merely spreading it on toast (which is good, of course, but requires no imagination).
+The question on your lips may be, “And why would I even want to make lemon lime marmalade?”
+Well, if you’re a citrus nut like me, this is right up your alley.
+It’s like citrus on steroids.
+And because there are so many great ways to use it beyond merely spreading it on toast (which is good, of course, but requires no imagination).

-- A filling for cake or cupcakes
+- As a filling for cake or cupcakes

-- A glaze for cookies
+- As a glaze for cookies

-- Bake into scones
+- Baked into scones

 - Swirl some into yogurt

-- A crepe filling
+- As a crepe filling

 - Serve with cheese on a platter with crostini or crackers